 Learn more about a version of the Mediterranean diet that’s been proven to ward off age-related mental decline in The MIND Diet: How to Eat for a Healthy Mind (+ 42 Recipes).

-No discussion about the relationship between alcohol and memory loss would be complete without taking a closer look at red wine, its active compound resveratrol, and the Mediterranean diet.
+No discussion about alcohol’s effects the brain would be complete without taking a closer look at red wine, its active compound resveratrol, and the Mediterranean diet.

 Which of these (or the complete Mediterranean lifestyle?) is responsible for the reported cognitive health benefits?